 Youth NEP Classes

-Youth NEP classes take place at a variety of community sites including preschools, childcare centers, after-school programs, and summer youth camps.
-NEP also teaches during the regular school day in qualifying schools.
+Youth NEP classes take place at a variety of community sites, including preschools, out-of-school programs, and summer youth camps.
+NEP also teaches during the school day in qualifying schools.
 NEP youth learn about hand-washing, food safety, healthy snacks, healthy beverages, MyPlate, physical activity, breakfast, food preparation and kitchen safety.

-NEP is the umbrella term for the Expanded Food and Nutrition Education Program (EFNEP) and the Supplemental Nutrition Assistance Program - Education (SNAP-Ed) in Nebraska.
-Both programs receive federal funding from the United States Department of Agriculture: EFNEP is part of the National Institute of Food and Agriculture and SNAP-Ed is funded by Food and Nutrition Service.
-Nebraska Extension manages the program and NEP staff in local Extension Offices deliver the program to residents in 32 counties in Nebraska.
+NEP includes Expanded Food and Nutrition Education Program (EFNEP) and the Supplemental Nutrition Assistance Program - Education (SNAP-Ed).
+Both programs receive federal funding from the United States Department of Agriculture: EFNEP is part of the National Institute of Food and Agriculture and SNAP-Ed is part of Food and Nutrition Service.
+NEP is managed by Nebraska Extension and delivered in 32 counties in Nebraska.